top of page

 1. Monograph: Afrikinesis: A Paradigm for Research on African and African Diaspora Dance

 Afrikinesis: A Paradigm for Research on African and African Diaspora Dance provides scholars and non-specialists alike, with a roadmap for effectively conducting culturally aware, historically relevant research on African dance and on any dance style that contains African elements.
-The book explains why Western research paradigms are inadequate for research on Africana dance.
-It exposes the value of utilizing an appropriate research paradigm that offers researchers a broader perspective, and a transparent, unfettered process for analysis in under-researched topics such as African and African diaspora dance styles.
+The book explains why Western research paradigms are inadequate for research on Africana dance and discusses the value of utilizing an appropriate research paradigm for under-researched narratives such as African and African diaspora dance styles.

 2. Editor, monograph: Fire Under My Feet: History, Race & Agency in African Diaspora Dance